GaloisInc/crucible/crux-mir/README.md

 [![Build Status](https://travis-ci.org/GaloisInc/mir-verifier.svg?branch=master)](https://travis-ci.org/GaloisInc/mir-verifier)

-# mir-verifier
+# crux-mir

 This is a static simulator for Rust programs.
-It includes both a command line tool (`crux-mir`) and library bindings that can be integrated with saw-script.
+It runs a set of test cases and attempts to prove that all assertions pass on all valid inputs.

 ## Preliminaries